 - Thoroughly water your plant after pruning to help the plant overcome pruning stress.

 - Apply chemical pesticides such as Malathion solution or Pyrethrin spray.

 - Apply or spray horticultural or neem oil on the plant to keep pests at bay.

 It is a tropical epiphyte plant popular for its monster-splitting or fenestrated green foliage.

-Generally, the Monstera dilacerata grows up to 6 feet tall when kept indoors with proper care.
+Generally, the Monstera Dilacerata grows up to 6 feet tall when kept indoors properly.

-But in their adventure of finding sunlight, they crawl over the trees in natural habitats extending up to 33-66 feet while absorbing nutrients using aerial roots.
+But in their adventure to find sunlight, they crawl over the trees in natural habitats extending up to 33-66 feet while absorbing nutrients using aerial roots.

-It flaunts its gorgeous oval pinnatifid leaves with splits and holes, which we absolutely adore and love.
+It flaunts its gorgeous oval pinnatifid leaves with splits and holes, which we adore and love.

 Pro Tip!
 Provide the best condition for your plant and get rewarded with increased leaf fenestration.